-The capital for credit risk on Loans and Advances, market risk and operational risk as per the prescribed approaches are being computed at the bank's Head Office and aggregated to arrive at the position of bank's CRAR.
+The capital for credit risk, market risk and operational risk as per the prescribed approaches are being computed at the bank's Head Office and aggregated to arrive at the position of bank's CRAR.
 The bank has followed the RBI guidelines in force, to arrive at the eligible capital funds, for computing CRAR.